inrae/RCaNmodel/paper/paper.md

 equalities/inequalities) that specify which combinations of flows are possible or not.
 Mathematically, the set of constraints defines a polytope: a fraction of the space that includes all the possible solutions satisfying the constraints (i.e. all possible trophic food web states).
 The polytope can be sampled using appropriate MCMC algorithms [@kones2006; @kones2009; @vandenmeersche2009].
+Like Ecopath, LIM is a static model that describe food-webs at equilibrium, but unlike Ecosim, there is no direct dynamic extension of LIM models.
-Ecopath and LIM are static models that describe food-webs at equilibrium.
-The time-dynamic version of Ecopath is Ecosim [@christensen2004; @pauly2000].
-Recently, Planque and Mullon [@planque2019modelling] have developed a time-dynamic food-web modelling approach analogous to LIM and termed “Chance and Necessity” (CaN) modelling.
+Recently, Planque and Mullon [@planque2019modelling] have developed a time-dynamic food-web modelling approach analogous to LIM, based on a generic approach called "Chance and Necessity” (CaN) modelling.
 CaN models account for Chance, i.e. the stochasticity of nature and for Necessity, i.e., the existence of physical (e.g. mass conservation) or ecological constraints (e.g. inertia of populations, satiation of individuals) that can separate food-web dynamics that are possible from those that are not.
 CaN models also use observations to constrain the reconstruction of past food-web dynamics (\autoref{fig:canprinciple}).
-As in LIM, building a CaN model starts with 1) the definition of the structure of the food web (who eats whom), followed by 2) the specification of the constraints (what is possible and what is not) and 3) the translation of these into the mathematical expression of a polytope.
+As in LIM, building a trophic food-web CaN model starts with 1) the definition of the structure of the food web (who eats whom), followed by 2) the specification of the constraints (what is possible and what is not) and 3) the translation of these into the mathematical expression of a polytope.
 The validity of the resulting model is then tested by 4) checking that the polytope is bounded (i.e. infinite values are excluded) and not empty (i.e. some solutions exist).
 The following step is 5) to sample solutions within the polytope (i.e. time series of biomass and flows that satisfy all-time series of constraints).
-The complexity of steps 3, 4, and 5 is much greater in CaN than in LIM because the dynamic modelling in CaN entails much larger polytope dimensions (often \>100 or even \>1000).
+The complexity of steps 3, 4, and 5 is much greater in CaN than in LIM because the dynamic modelling in trophic food-web CaN entails much larger polytope dimensions (often \>100 or even \>1000).
 CaN model outputs/samples are then 6) analysed, often in a graphical manner, to reveal dynamical interactions between food-web components.
 Because outputs from food-web models are relevant outside the modelling community, e.g., for managers and stakeholders, there is a need for a modelling process - from model building to results interpretation - that can be conducted in